 The second part of the conference focused on implementation according to the new 2015 version of PRAG (Practical Guide to Contract Procedures for EU External Actions) and through blending modalities for financing.

 As far as the blending facilities were concerned, the Commission acknowledged that up to now, the agricultural sector and the private sector were not fully considered as focal sectors per se in the external aid programmes (ie. less than 10% of projects have been allowed to the private sector).
 This situation could change given that blending envelopes will be substantially increased.

 The last presentation was made by EIB.
 The financial institution promoted its sovereign loans for value chains and gave the example of horticultural chain in Moldavia that was granted a blending of 120 M€ loan and 8.2 M€ grant.

 The afternoon was dedicated to business-to-business meetings between the different European companies and operators.
 DEVCO and EIB Helpdesks would provide individual information to the participants.

-The next sector seminar will focus on Water in EU External Action Instruments.
-It will take place in Brussels on Tuesday, November 15, 2016.
+The next sector seminar will focus on Sustainable Energy In Eu External Actions Instruments.
+It will take place in Brussels on Tuesday, November 21, 2017.